• 0

 The above descriptions refer to which particles of Sand, Silt, and Clay are most present in a soil sample.
 These are the mineral fractions of the soil and contain no organic matter themselves (they are inert on their own) but do provide a home for organic matter to thrive.

-If you get to pick your own soil, then always opt for a more sandy-free draining soil when compared to clay.
+If you get to pick your own soil, always opt for a more sandy-free-draining soil compared to clay.
 Alternatively, mix in some peat-free compost to heavy clay soil to help break it up.
-I have a detailed article on why soil type matters that you can read here if you want to know more about the best soil type for raised beds.
+I have a detailed article on why soil type matters that you can read here to know more about the best soil type for raised beds.

-If you have taken up turf underneath the beds, then you can use this in the bottom.
-Simply turn the turf upside down and line the base of your raised bed with them, which is a great way to recycle and save costs on buying soil!
+If you have taken up turf underneath the beds, you can use it in the bottom.
+Simply turn the turf upside down and line the base of your raised bed with it.
+This is a great way to recycle and save money on buying soil!

 You have two options when filling raised beds: